Home » What is SEO in 2026 and How Does It Work?

 • Good understands both popular and good content thanks to Hummingbird.

-• Spread Google juice through ensuring internal backlinking.
+• Spread Google juice by ensuring internal backlinking.

 • Google only keeps the useful web pages on the website.